-To the north is the 300-acre site of the former Pigs Eye Landfill on City of St. Paul property, which was used for the disposal of mixed municipal, commercial, and industrial waste beginning in the mid-1950s until 1972, and for disposal of incinerated sludge ash from 1977 to 1985.
-According to the Minnesota Department of Health, "although commonly referred to as a landfill, the site did not operate according to Minnesota Pollution Control Agency's (MPCA) landfill rules, which were not yet in place when the site was in operation.
-Therefore, the site is more accurately described as a dump where refuse of various types was disposed of with minimal control" (Minnesota Department of Health, 2000).
+To the north is the 300-acre site of the former Pigs Eye Landfill on City of Saint Paul property, which was used for the disposal of mixed municipal, commercial, and industrial waste beginning in the mid-1950s until 1972, and for disposal of incinerated sludge ash from 1977 to 1985.
+According to the Minnesota Department of Health, although commonly referred to as a landfill, the site did not operate according to MPCA landfill rules, which were not yet in place when the site was in operation.
+Therefore, the site is more accurately described as a dump where refuse of various types was disposed of with minimal control (Minnesota Department of Health, 2000).

-As a result of the various types of waste dumped at the site over the years, it is currently listed on U.S. Environmental Protection Agency's (EPA) Comprehensive Response, Compensation, and Liability Information System (CERCLIS) and is a Minnesota Superfund site addressed by the MPCA Superfund Program.
+As a result of the various types of waste dumped at the site over the years, it is currently listed on the United States Environmental Protection Agency's (EPA) Comprehensive Response, Compensation, and Liability Information System (CERCLIS) and is a Minnesota Superfund site addressed by the MPCA Superfund Program.

-Currently, the MPCA is coordinating cleanup activities at the dump site, as required by the Minnesota Superfund program.
+Currently, the MPCA is coordinating cleanup activities at the dump site, as required by the Minnesota Superfund Program.